|« PreviousNext »|

 When shipping devices internationally except within the European Union you must include the customs option in the manifest.
 For more information about the customs-related manifest options, see Customs Manifest File Option.

 In the file, replace all text in brackets with the appropriate values.
 Delete any unused optional lines.

-do not provide a password, the
+If you do not provide a PIN code or password in your manifest, the

-CreateJob request will
+CreateJob request will fail.

-Provide the name of the existing Amazon S3 bucket containing the data to export, a
+Provide the name of the existing Amazon S3 bucket containing the data

-bucket name to save your log data.
+to export, a bucket name to save your log data.
 For the

 exportBucket options provide only the name of